(2-minute read)

 Genesis 14:17, 21-24, Jasher 16:9-10, 13-19, Jubilees 13:28-29

-And when Abram returned from smiting these kings, he and his men passed the valley of Siddim (Sheaveh), which is the king’s dale, where the kings had made war together.
-And Bera king of Sodom, and the rest of his men that were with him, went out from the lime pits into which they had fallen, to meet Abram and his men.
+After Abram returned from defeating the kings, he and his men passed through the valley of Siddim (Sheaveh), also known as the King’s Valley, where the battle had taken place.
+Bera, king of Sodom, and his remaining men climbed out of the tar pits to meet Abram and his group.

 Paltith born